crypticpy/GrantScope/README.md

 # GrantScope
-A collection of API calls for searching grant databases
+A collection of Notebooks for analyzing results from searching grant databases Currently focused on the candid API